Scherzer and Kershaw square off in rare duel of 3,000-strikeout club members

 With a runner at first, Dodgers rookie second baseman Alex Freeland raced into shallow right field to catch a blooper by Ernie Clement for the third out of the fifth.
 A relieved Kershaw smiled and pointed his index finger skyward.

-It's the fourth time Scherzer and Kershaw have opposed each other.
-The first time was unexpected.
+It was the fourth time Scherzer and Kershaw faced each other, and Kershaw's teams lead their individual series 3-1.
+Kershaw has two wins and Scherzer one.

+The first matchup was unexpected.
 Hall of Famers Randy Johnson of Arizona and Greg Maddux of the Dodgers were scratched on Sept.
 7, 2008.
 Their replacements were rookies Scherzer, then 24, and Kershaw, then 20, who each got a no-decision.

-Scherzer and Kershaw pitched against each other twice more, with each getting a win.
+“He’s had a hell of a career," Scherzer said.
+"It’s kind of a cool little milestone moment here where we’re hooking it back up against each other.
+He’s an awesome teammate as well.
+I've got all the respect in the world for what he does on and off the field.”

-Roberts managed Scherzer when the Dodgers traded for him in the second half of the 2021 season, when he notched his 3,000th strikeout.
+Roberts managed Scherzer when the Dodgers traded for him in the second half of the 2021 season, when he became the 19th pitcher in MLB history to notch his 3,000th strikeout.
 Having Kershaw already in the fold helped prepare Roberts.

 “Those guys are in very rare company, and when you have an opportunity to manage people like that and superstars, it does help you understand how they think, what makes them tick," he said.